Museum-Barberini/Barberini-Analytics/INSTALLATION.md

 - UNIX system (preferred Ubuntu; does not work well with WSL)

-Please note that this instructions are optimized for Ubuntu, amd64.
+Please note that these instructions are optimized for Ubuntu, amd64.
 If you use a different configuration, you may need to adapt the toolchain installation (see `install_toolchain.sh`).

 ## Let’s go!